 Pruning and thinning

-Almonds are pruned during early development and maturation to ensure strong branches that are able
+Figs are pruned during early development and maturation to ensure strong branches that will be able

 to support the heavy crop.
 Mature fig trees set fruit on the current season's growth so pruning for